 We are very lucky to have such a great school at Ayios Nikolaos Station and it is an integral part of the Station community.
 As with every other part of the community, it needs our continued engagement and support in order for us to gain the very best from it.
 The SGC works hard to ensure ANPS continues to deliver, and where possible, improve, on the very high standards that our children benefit from.

 Sam Telford is the LSA/Practitioner representative on the SGC.
 Sam is the SGC English Lead both at this school and at King Richard’s Secondary School.
 Sam has worked within MOD schools for over 11 years in various roles however, her passion is the Early Years and she is currently in the final year of her degree in Early Years Education.
 Sam is the FS1 Deputy Leader and an Assessor and IQA for LSA’s and Practitioners undertaking their school-based qualifications.
 Sam is a mum of two girls, and they have had numerous postings to Cyprus over a 21-year period before finally deciding to settle in Vrysoulles 5 years ago.
 They now enjoy the best of both worlds: being part of the Ay Nik Community whilst enjoying Cypriot village life.
 Prior to working in Education, Sam worked within the Travel Industry with the highlight of that career being gaining the title of ‘UK Travel Consultant of the Year.’
-This experience still heavily influences Sam’s life as one of my greatest passions (alongside shopping) is travelling the world with her family.
+This experience still heavily influences Sam’s life as one of her greatest passions (alongside shopping) is travelling the world with her family.

 Helen Lakey is the Early Years SGC Member.
 Helen has an education background and her passion is the Early Years.
 She is the Early Years Advisor on island and an active part of the ESBA Community having a really good understanding of our local community in which the schools and settings serve.
 Helen is a mum of two boys and finds it great being in Cyprus with the children as they have a very active lifestyle.
 They really enjoy their spare time together taking part in lots of activities that the island has on offer.
 Before having the boys Helen was an international FIFA referee for women’s football and travelled all over the world with her refereeing team.
 Helen’s most proud moment in football was refereeing in the Women’s FA Cup Final!